JozefJarosciak/X1-validator-installer/xolana_agave_upgrade_instructions_13nov24.md

-If you're running a validator from before Nov 13, 2024, use these upgrade instructions (otherwise ignore):
+If you're running a validator from before **Nov 13, 2024**, use these upgrade instructions (otherwise ignore):

 **Transition from Old Validator to New Agave Validator**

 Step-by-Step Guide